 As you will have noticed, Belgium, managed by Roberto Martinez, are the second favourites according to the model.
 It is a truly talented team that had an excellent qualification campaign for the tournament, winning all ten of their games.
 If they were to lift the trophy, it would be their first-ever tournament title, with the exception of the Olympics.
-At present, Belgium is the only national team to top the FIFA ranking without having won a World Cup of European Championship.
+At present, Belgium is the only national team to top ranking without having won a World Cup of European Championship.

 France and Belgium are the only European teams to have made it to the quarterfinals in all three of the last major tournaments, so it seems likely that both will make it to the later stages of the Euro 20.
 The model has given both teams a 63.9% or better chance of reaching the last eight.